mrOranger/Docker-Kubernetes/7. Kubernetes Volumes/README.md

 }
 ```

 Let's try to crash the whole application, making a PATCH request to `/error` endpoint.
 Waiting that Kubernetes restart the Pod, we will notice that, making a GET request on `/book` will return any book no more.
-In fact, as we mentioned before, Kubernete's volumes are attached to a single Pod, then if it failes the whole volume will be lost forever.
+In fact, as we mentioned before, Kubernete's volumes are attached to a single Pod, then if it fails the whole volume will be lost forever.

-Chaning the default's Kubernetes behaviour requires to specify a driver through which the Volumes will be defined.
+Changing the default's Kubernetes behavior requires to specify a driver through which the Volumes will be defined.
 According to the official Kubernetes documentation, there are many different drivers to chose, however we will see only a small part of them.

 ## Volumes Drivers